 Your kill switch needs little to no maintenance: Periodically check connections for corrosion or abrasion.
 Make sure no other repairs or modifications impair its action.
 Periodically test it out to ensure that it works.
 Our technicians here at Precision Diesel Repair in Newport Beach, California can make it a point to check on routine maintenance in our overall service package.

-A kill switch is an investment made not only to enhance car security but also to improve the safety of self and others.
 An accessory like this saves money from insurance premiums and allows you to protect yourself from theft and minimize accident risks.
 If installed correctly, well-maintained, and serviced by certified professionals, this rather simple but efficient device will continue to aid you for many years to come.

 Choose Precision Diesel Repair